 - Certain machine operators

 Just being charged with a DUI can be enough to damage your career.
 Even if you’re ultimately acquitted of the charges, the damage may already be done.
-Your Atlanta DUI lawyer will do their best to prevent this from happening.
+Your lawyer will do their best to prevent this from happening.
 However, sometimes, it’s not a decision the court can make.